Selecting a rest home or hospital is a very individual choice best decided by you and your family / whanau.

 Rest home audit information is listed on the Ministry of Health website(external link).

 Premium room fees are common in residential care - there is no public funding for these fees.
-Premium room fees typically range from $10 to $75 per day.
+Premium room fees typically range from $10 to $85 per day.
 Your choice of facility will be limited if you are unable to fund premium room fees privately.
+Ask careful questions when visiting a facility to see if premium room fees apply.

 Often the need for residential care is urgent.
 If there is no vacancy at your first choice, you might have to consider another facility.
 This sometimes happens when you are in a public hospital and there is pressure for discharge.
 If you plan to transfer, it is best to make this clear from the beginning.
 Try to negotiate a shorter period of notice in the Admission Agreement to avoid paying both facilities during the transfer process.